Orioles vs. Dodgers MLB Betting Odds, Trends & Prediction

-Cole Irvin will oppose Jack Flaherty in Tuesday’s pitching matchup at Dodger Stadium.
-With the Dodgers listed as a favorite and the total sitting at 8.5 runs, where is the value today from LA?
+Cade Povich will oppose Bobby Miller in Thursday’s pitching matchup at Dodger Stadium.
+With the Dodgers listed as a favorite and the total sitting at 9 runs, where is the value tonight from LA?

 Game Matchup & Betting Odds